cleitonsouza01/qt-creator-arduino/README.md

 # Qt Creator Arduino configuration

+In this repositorie you can found template that you need to configure your Qt Creator as your Arduino IDE.

 Portuguese spearks / Pessoal de lingua portuguesa: Postei uma série de videos no youtube de como configurar todo seu ambiente de desenvolvimento, confira em https://www.youtube.com/user/cleitonsouza01/playlists

-In this repositorie you can found template that you need to configure your Qt Creator as your Arduino IDE.

 ## About Qt Creator
 Qt Creator provides a cross-platform where you can developer from Windows, Linux or Mac.
-Is a very advanced IDE when provide a lot of smart things to help you develop more quickly and easyly.
+Is a very advanced IDE when provide a lot of smart things to help you develop more quickly and easily.
 Some main features of Qt Creator:
 - Rapid code navigation tools
 - Syntax highlighting and code completion
 - Static code checking and style hints as you type